Growing plants in coin bag

 • the home was where you mainly (more than 50% of the time) did your work for a period of at least four consecutive weeks in the year, or

-• you used the space exclusively to earn business/employment income, and used it on a regular and ongoing basis for meeting clients, customers or other people in respect of the business/employment.
+• you used the space exclusively to earn business/employment income, and used it on a regular and ongoing basis for in-person meetings with clients, customers or other people in respect of the business/employment.

 In addition, if you are making a claim by virtue of employment, your employer should provide you with a signed T2200.